faramarzmunshi/d2l-nlp/NLP/introduction2.md

 Thus, given an input sequence, the memory cells in the LSTM layer will produce a representation sequence.
 This representation sequence is then averaged over all time steps resulting in a fixed-length sentence representation $h$.
 Finally, we apply a sigmoid output layer on top of $h$.
 We’re using the sigmoid activation function because we’re trying to predict if this text has positive or negative sentiment.
 A sigmoid activation function squashes the output values to the range [0,1], allowing us to interpret this output as a probability, making our lives relatively simpler.

 As we are all familiar with LSTMs, we know that we are preserving a fixed amount of context and relative word order with the way this model is constructed.
-This helps us identify phrases like "would recommend it" versus just looking for the presence of the "recommend" word in the string.
+This helps us identify phrases like "would recommend it" versus just looking for the presence of the "recommend" word in the string as a naive approach would do.
+The design of a model frequently helps preserve contextual and timing data allowing for a better understanding of the pragmatics and semantics of a piece of text.

 Below we define our `MeanPoolingLayer` and basic sentiment analysis network's (`SentimentNet`) structure.
 Here we also define the input word has to be "embedded" meaning it has to be converted to its geometric form.
-If we were to perform this without having pre-trained embeddings, we would most likely, as the dataset is small, have to perform stemming first, and individually check for stop words that we can determine the sentiment around.
-The pre-trained embeddings allow us to just use the out-of-the-box approach and remove these steps that would ordinarily be present in a simpler approach.
+If we were to perform this without having pre-trained embeddings, we would most likely (as the dataset is not the largest) have to perform stemming first to have a smaller set of embeddings, and individually check for stop words that we can determine the sentiment around.
+The pre-trained embeddings allow us to just use the out-of-the-box approach and remove these steps that would ordinarily be present in a more naive approach.

 ```{.python .input}
 class MeanPoolingLayer(gluon.HybridBlock):